 Grist supplements the standard suite of CRUD permissions with a fifth type – ‘S’, for structure.

 Only users with the structure permission can add or delete table columns, edit column formulas, and restructure data by reorganizing the pages and tables that make up a Grist document.
-Document owners can lock down the structure of a document to provide an extra layer of security before sharing the document with other editors.
+Document owners can lock down the structure of a document to provide a layer of security before sharing the document with other editors.

 Private tables, hidden in plain sight